jameserrico/python-gamesdb/README.md

 [GamesDB GetGame API Call](http://wiki.thegamesdb.net/index.php?title=GetGame)

-Retrieve all of the available details for a game, based off of the game id, or name.
+Retrieve all of the available details for a game or list of games, based off of the game id or name.
 If passing in name, you may optionally filter results by Platform.
 Note that when your query returns only one game (as it the case when querying by id) it will return one game.
 When your query returns more than one item, it will return a list of Games.
-When your query returns no reesults, None will be returned.
+When your query returns no results, None will be returned.

+Note that GetGame will tree name arguments with spaces as an OR search operation.
+For example searching where name="mega man" will return all games containing either "mega" or "man" in their title.
+This is different that GetGamesList, which would treat the same search as an AND operation.

 #### Get Game by id